 Honors business courses are available during the sophomore, junior, and senior years.
 These courses feature enhanced curriculum designed to challenge students' intellectual abilities and sharpen their professional skills.
 The smaller class environment in honors courses promotes greater interaction between students and professors.

-Business honors courses are normally offered in the following semesters:
+The following are the core Business honors courses normally offered in the following semesters:

 Fall Semester Business Honors Courses

-- ACCT 2311 - Fundamentals of Accounting I
+- ACCT 2301 - Intro to Financial Accounting

 - ITOM 2305 - Managerial Statistics